 There was only one person who could help me with this dilemna, I had to do it.
 I called Doc.

 I asked him if he would like to attend a holiday party with me in my neighborhood.
-Sure he said.
-I told him he could pick me up at my house.* Great, he said.
-Hearing his voice brought back some bad memories, to this day I cannot eat puttenesca with out alittle coming up into my mouth, but I forged ahead.
+"Sure," he said.
+I told him he could pick me up at my house.
+"Great," he said.
+Hearing his voice brought back some bad memories, to this day I cannot eat Puttanesca with out a little coming up into my mouth, but I forged ahead.

 The day of the party arrived.
 I had arranged for him to pick me up, then we would head over to my best friend D's house for a quick drink after which, we would all head off to the party together.

 From there we head into the living room to make small talk.
 There is a small bowl of peanuts on the coffee table which Doc picks up, puts onto his lap and begins to consume as if this will be his last meal.
-I give D a dirty look as she offers him yet another cosmo and he drunkenly accepts.
-We all sit there talking about the weather, trying to pretend we are not seeing this: my plan of impressing my friends with an interesting, educated man is quickly going by the way side with each obscenely loud crunch of peanuts.
+I give D a dirty look as she offers him yet another Cosmo and he drunkenly accepts.
+We all sit there talking about the weather, trying to pretend we are not seeing this: my plan of impressing my friends with an interesting, educated man is quickly going down the toilet with each obscenely loud crunch of peanuts.